SAP Articles

 Depends who’s asking.
 What’s “best” for one manufacturer could be a disaster for another.
 That’s why industry fit and internal readiness matter more than any Top 10 list.

 SAP S/4HANA is a full-suite ERP used by large manufacturers.
 It handles everything from production planning and plant maintenance to finance and logistics.
-It’s powerful—but not simple.
+It’s powerful but not simple.

-ERP supports lean by improving visibility, reducing waste (like excess inventory), and helping manage continuous improvement efforts.
-But—only if it’s implemented to reflect lean principles.
+ERP supports lean by improving visibility, reducing waste (like excess inventory), and helping manage continuous improvement efforts, but only if it’s implemented to reflect lean principles.
 Otherwise, it can work against them.

 QAD is an ERP platform built for global manufacturing.
 It’s especially common in automotive, life sciences, and industrial sectors.
 Known for flexibility and multi-national features.